American Coaster Enthusiasts: Golden Age Coaster

-The Golden Age Coaster award, a prequel to the Roller Coaster Landmark award, was established to recognize significant roller coasters that were built during the 1920s.
-Giant Dipper at Santa Cruz Beach Boardwalk, and Giant Dipper at Belmont Park (San Diego) both received the Golden Age Coaster award in addition to the Roller Coaster Landmark award.
+The Golden Age Coaster award was established to recognize significant roller coasters built during the 1920s—the so-called "golden age" of roller coaster construction.
+In 2002, the recognition was renamed the Roller Coaster Landmark award, enabling ACE to also recognize historically significant roller coasters that were not built in the 1920s.

+Giant Dipper at Santa Cruz Beach Boardwalk, and Giant Dipper at Belmont Park both received the Golden Age Coaster award in addition to the later Roller Coaster Landmark award.

 Preservation

 ACE takes an active role in the preservation of endangered roller coasters.
 Since 1985, the club has either directly or indirectly helped save more than half a dozen.
-One of the most notable include the Phoenix located at Knoebels Amusement Resort in Elysburg, Pennsylvania.
+One of the most notable include Phoenix located at Knoebels Amusement Resort in Elysburg, Pennsylvania.
 The wooden coaster was relocated from Playland Park in San Antonio, Texas.
 Another that the organization saved was Leap the Dips, the world's oldest operating roller coaster, located at Lakemont Park in Altoona, Pennsylvania.
 In addition to preservation, some parks have also sought the opinions of ACE members regarding roller coaster installations, such as Magnum XL-200 at Cedar Point and roller coaster design, as was the case with The Legend and The Voyage at Holiday World in Santa Claus, Indiana.